rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Navigation;
 {{< /highlight >}}

-The navigation should work when you start your application again.
-Whereas the Profile page works as before, the Organization page is quite empty.
-In the last steps, you have defined the two routes as constants, used them in the App component to map to their respective components and introduced Link components to navigate to them in the Navigation component.
-If you haven't used React Router before, checkout the exercises for more information and tasks.
+The Profile page works as before, but the Organization page is empty.
+In the last step, you defined the two routes as constants, used them in the App component to map to their respective components, and introduced Link components to navigate to them in the Navigation component.

-Did you notice another great Apollo Client feature while implementing this feature?
-Maybe when navigating from one to another page?
-Yes, the Apollo Client caches your query requests.
-When navigating from the Profile page to the Organization page and back to the Profile page, there shouldn't be another query made.
-The result should show up immediately, because Apollo Client first checks its cache before making the query to the remote GraphQL API.
-That's powerful, isn't it?
-Maybe you remember when you have implemented such a cache yourself with plain React and JavaScript in the "The Road to learn React"-book.
+Another great feature of the Apollo Client is that it caches query requests.
+When navigating from the Profile page to the Organization page and back to the Profile page, the results appear immediately because the Apollo Client checks its cache before making the query to the remote GraphQL API.
+It's a pretty powerful tool.

-The next part of this section is implementing the Organization component.
-Basically it is identical to the Profile component, only the query differs, because this time it takes a variable for the organization name to identify the organization's repositories.
+The next part of this section is the Organization component.
+It is the same as the Profile component, except the query differs because it takes a variable for the organization name to identify the organization's repositories.

 {{< highlight javascript >}}
 import React from 'react';